Solutions for Manufacturers

 HP has written a white paper that briefly explains noise measurement and the perception of noise from PCs.
 This article also touches on noise pollution standards, the reasons why computers create noise and how this can be reduced.
 This is a fairly technical article but it is easy to read.

-[click here for a PDF version of the full article]
+PDF [click here for a PDF version of the full article]

 SeagateHDD Noise Article Article: 'Disc Drive Acoustics'